JohnStarich/java-skip-list/README.md

   concurrent data structures we can achieve concurrency but, at the cost of modification speed as the entire structure must be locked during a modification.
-In this paper we explore creating fine-grained and lock-free skip-lists and compare their performance to the version in the Java library.
+In this paper we explore creating fine-grained and lock-free skip-lists and compare their performance in the Java library.
 }

 <!-- \newpage -->